dg410a/ppgdoom/README.md

 - Gun Mode: Here, you can toggle the presence of usable guns.
 This is turned off by default.
 - Superpowers: There are buttons for toggling superpowers and using them.
 They are as follows:
-  - Next and previous superpowers (Z and X by default respectively)
+  - Next and previous superpowers (X and Z by default respectively)
   - Use superpower (I use the right mouse button)